jeroenpot/SimpleInjector-AssemblyScanner/README.md

 Install-Package AssemblyScanner.SimpleInjector
 ```

-How can i find what types you are registered?
+How can i find what types are registered?
 -------------

 There is a logwriter class that outputs all the registerd classes with Debug.WriteLine.
-If you want other output, Implement your own ILogWriter and add this code before calling the Register Method:
+If you want other output, implement your own ILogWriter and add this code before calling the Register Method:

 ```C#
 DependencyRegistration.LogWriter = new MyOwnLogWriterImplementation();